AI system for the automated measuringof tail length and tail lesionsof pigs at the slaughter line

 Partners

-The project involves important players of the zootechnical sector and prestigious academic partners: they will all contribute to pave the way to this new era where sustainability and innovation represent the same objective/are close objectives.
+The project involves important players of the zootechnical sector and prestigious academic partners: they will all contribute to pave the way to this new era where sustainability and innovation are close objectives.

 Reference Group